twyouens/unifi-hotspot-sso/readme.md

 # Single Sign on SAML authorization for UniFi controller

 This is a captive portal service that allows users to authenticate with SAML SSO.
-It is based of the Art-of-Wifi UniFi API and SimpleSAMLphp.
+It is based of the Art-of-Wifi UniFi API and https://github.com/simplesamlphp/simplesamlphp.

 Release coming in July.